From A Wiki of Ice and Fire

 For many centuries the Boltons were bitter rivals of the Starks of Winterfell.
 The practice of flaying their enemies gave the Boltons a sinister reputation.
 Approximately a thousand years ago, the Boltons finally swore fealty to the Kings in the North and agreed to abandon their practice of flaying their enemies.

 A thousand years before the Conquest, the Manderlys were driven from the river Mander by House Gardener of the Reach and fled to the North, where they were welcomed by the Starks of Winterfell as their own bannermen.
 The Manderlys received the Wolf's Den and developed White Harbor, one of the five cities of Westeros and the main northern port for commerce and naval transport.
-The Manderlys are the most prominent of the few northern noble houses of Andal origins and customs.
+The Manderlys are the most prominent of the few northern noble houses to follow the Faith of the Seven instead of the old gods.

 The Starks led the North to war during the War of Conquest.
 After the Field of Fire, however, King Torrhen Stark knelt to Aegon the Conqueror rather than face his dragons.
 The North was included in the Seven Kingdoms and owed allegiance to the Iron Throne of House Targaryen.
 The Stark Kings in the North became the Lords of Winterfell and Wardens of the North.